reinterpretcat/vrp/docs/src/concepts/pragmatic/problem/objectives.md

   who has a single tour in the period, nor one who has none.
 Mandatory parameter:
   - `metric`: which quantity to balance per employee - one of `distance`, `duration`, `activities` or `production-value` (the latter uses the `productionValue` job property, same as `balance-production-value`)

+  At most one `balance-period` objective may be specified.

 - `balance-shifts`: balances how often different vehicle shifts are used.
 Optional parameters:
   - `saturation` (default `0.05`): controls how strongly small variance deviations are penalized.
 Lower values enforce nearly equal usage, while higher values allow more imbalance before additional costs are applied.
   - `weight` (default `1.0`): multiplies the resulting penalty so you can emphasize or de-emphasize shift balancing relative to other objectives.
 This is especially important when `balance-shifts` shares a multi-objective block with cost-based objectives whose raw magnitudes are much higher.